 Dreambuilder is my attempt to give the player pretty much everything they'll ever want to build with, and all the tools they should ever need to actually get the job done.
-This modpack was, for most of its life, maintained as a subgame based on minetest_game, minus a couple of mods that I don't like, with a number of minor things changed, and a number of extra mods added on.
-Since then, many things have changed, from game content to packaging format.
-Read on!
+Of course, needs change, but this game should be a pretty good start!

-This modpack is in use on my Creative server, which also has a few extra mods installed for its specific needs.
-It should give you a pretty good idea nonetheless.
-Expect lag, as it's a significantly-developed multiplayer server, after all.
+This game is in use on my Creative server and on my Survival server, which also have extra mods installed for their specific needs (admin stuff mostly).
+They should give you a pretty good idea nonetheless.
+Expect lag, as they're both significantly-developed multiplayer servers, after all.

-- This modpack includes RealBadAngel's Unified Inventory mod, which overrides minetest_game's default inventory to give you a much more powerful user interface, with crafting guide, bags, and more, and it also means that if you're using this modpack in creative mode, your stacks are NOT infinite (and they shouldn't be).
+- This game includes RealBadAngel's Unified Inventory mod, which overrides minetest_game's default inventory to give you a much more powerful user interface, with crafting guide, bags, and much more.

 - The default hotbar HUD holds 16 items instead of 8, taken from the top two rows of your inventory.
-The first 10 slots can be accessed by number keys 1-9 and 0, the rest via your mouse wheel.
-You can use /hotbar ## to change the number of slots from 1 to 23.
+You can use (8, 16, 24, or 32) to change the number of slots.
+Your setting is retained across restarts.

 - An extensive selection of administration tools for single-player and server use are included, such as areas, maptools, worldedit, xban, and more.

 - A few textures here and there are different from their defaults.

 - By way of Technic, all locked chests use a padlock in their recipes instead of a steel ingot.

 Most other locked items work this way, too.